Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 ## Playing by the Rules

 Even a game as seemingly quaint as Swiftris abides by a complex set of rules.
-Start considering all of the possibilities which must be accounted for by our game: blocks may not collide, blocks must not fall further than the game board or exceed its column boundaries, points are earned for each line formed, remaining blocks must fall after lines beneath them have been removed, the list goes on.
+Start considering the laws we must account for in our game: blocks may not collide, blocks must not fall further than the game board or exceed their column boundaries, players earn points for each line formed, remaining blocks must fall after lines beneath them fall, the list goes on.

-This checkpoint will establish the rules and mechanics by which Swiftris is played.
+This checkpoint will establish the rules and mechanics of Swiftris.
 We'll begin by creating a custom protocol.
-As we've discussed earlier, `Hashable` and `Printable` are both protocols which several of our classes adhere to.
-We need a protocol specifically designed to receive updates from the `Swiftris` class:
+As we've discussed earlier, `Hashable` and `CustomStringConvertible` are protocols which some of our classes adhere to.
+We need to create a protocol specifically designed to receive updates from the `Swiftris` class:

 ```objc(Swiftris.swift)
 let PreviewRow = 1